-This blog post will address the issue of whether payday loans can file criminal charges.
+Let’s look at the issue of whether or not payday loans can file criminal charges.

 - Alternatives to Payday Loans